tasharen/ngui/Assets/NGUI/ReadMe - 3.11.0.txt

 -----------------
  Version History
 -----------------

+3.11.0
+- NEW: It's now possible to specify a custom material on regular NGUI sprites, not just 2D sprites.
+- NEW: Added UV2 support, specified on the panels.
+Secondary UVs can be easily used to add multi-texturing effects such as blended tiled backgrounds or simply detail textures, enhancing your UI's look.
+- NEW: Draw call now uses a material property block to specify the main texture as it works better at edit time.
+- NEW: UIGeometry now has a onCustomWrite delegate that can be used to modify the generated geometry as you see fit.
+- NEW: Added camera.FitOnScreen(transform) to simplify adjusting some group of widget's position to be within screen bounds.
+- NEW: Tweens can now be set to use FixedUpdate for their animation.
+- NEW: Added UIDrawCall.onCreateDrawCall that's called every time a new draw call gets created.
+- NEW: Added UIDrawCall.shadowMode that can be used to change the shadow casting mode.
+- FIX: NGUI's geometry should now work with one-sided shaders.
+- NEW: Added UICamera.lastWorldRay to hold the last ray used to cast into the world.
+- NEW: Added UICamera.mouse0, mouse1, mouse2 to access the mouse directly.
+- NEW: UICamera.uiHasFocus to return 'true' when there is an active UI interaction happening.
+- NEW: NGUI raycasts into the world will now automatically ignore triggers if the event type is set to World_3D.
+- FIX: Popup list's panel now keeps the sorting order of its parent panel.
+- FIX: Tweener.Begin now always clears the onFinished callback list.

 3.10.2
 - NEW: Added UIDrawCall.MoveToScene for Unity 5.4+ to make it easier to move the UI to another scene.